ekatnic/SpotifyApiExploration/README.md

 # SpotifyApiExploration
+In this project, I had 2 goals:
+1. Build a machine learning model to predict a Spotify track's popularity be based on its audio qualities.
+2. Build a machine learning model to predict a Spotify track's genre based on its audio qualities.

+## 0. Data Preprocessing
+I started by scraping about 80,000 songs from Spotify's API and cleaning them up to explore.
+This included basic things like dropping duplicates, and more complex munging tasks like summarizing sub-genres of songs into more generalized genres that I could work with.
+My code for calling this API and cleaning the data can be found in [Spotify_Generate_Tracks.ipynb](https://github.com/ekatnic/SpotifyApiExploration/blob/master/Spotify_Generate_Tracks.ipynb) and [Spotify_Clean_Data.ipynb](https://github.com/ekatnic/SpotifyApiExploration/blob/master/Spotify_Clean_Data.ipynb).

+Here is a sample of what the data looked like once it was scraped from the API and cleaned up:

+| track_pop | track_name     | track_id               | track_year | track_spotify_genre | art_name                            | art_id                 | alb_name   | alb_id                 | art_genre                                           | duration_ms | time_signature | key | loudness | energy | speechiness | acousticness | mode | tempo   | valence | danceability | instrumentalness | liveness | genre_words                                         | master_popular_genre |
+|-----------|----------------|------------------------|------------|---------------------|-------------------------------------|------------------------|------------|------------------------|-----------------------------------------------------|-------------|----------------|-----|----------|--------|-------------|--------------|------|---------|---------|--------------|------------------|----------|-----------------------------------------------------|----------------------|
+| 50        | Clusterhug     | 65yrKuYdBYsMA1ItIngmjc | 2020       | rock                | I DONT KNOW HOW   BUT THEY FOUND ME | 0Raaw7kr1Vzat4ZvHzjsJR | RAZZMATAZZ | 7q8hYYZgsIQCXibLzwiPll | ['alt z', 'indie   pop', 'modern alternative roc... | 192066      | 4              | 0   | -4.067   | 0.837  | 0.052       | 0.00324      | 1    | 121.901 | 0.23    | 0.476        | 0                | 0.105    | {'alt': 1, 'z':   1, 'indie': 1, 'pop': 1, 'mode... | rock                 |
+| 57        | Fare Thee Well | 1fzw0qGcB6xs4IBXhdfAkj | 2020       | rock                | Stone Temple   Pilots               | 2UazAtjfzqBF0Nho2awK4z | Perdida    | 27evZfDFySSv4dcje8afMI | ['alternative   metal', 'alternative rock', 'gru... | 261880      | 4              | 7   | -8.709   | 0.371  | 0.0272      | 0.547        | 1    | 66.853  | 0.196   | 0.431        | 0.0154           | 0.0921   | {'alternative':   2, 'metal': 2, 'rock': 4, 'gru... | rock                 |

-## Predicting Track Popularity
+## 1. Predicting Track Popularity
 Do you ever hear a song on the radio or Top 100 and think, "How did *this* song get *this* popular?".
 Numerous complex factors like promotion, word of mouth, fortunate timing, and countless other qualities contribute to a song blowing up.
 But is there something numeric and calculable about the audio track itself that increases the chance that a song charts at the top?
 Is it the tempo, the danceability, the acousticness?
 Through this analysis, I hope to find some answer to the question: What makes a song a hit?

-In this project, I explored what insights machine learning algorithms could provide in predicting song popularity using Spotify's API.
+In this section, I explored what insights machine learning algorithms could provide in predicting song popularity using Spotify's API.
 This API provides a ton of useful attributes about each track like the song's tempo, energy, instrumentalness, and much more.
 Obvious factors of a song like the artist and genre will hugely influence the song's popularity, but I wanted to attempt to predict what song would be big based on these audible features alone.

-I started by scraping about 80,000 songs from Spotify's API and cleaning them up to explore.
-This included basic things like dropping duplicates, and more complex munging tasks like summarizing sub-genres of songs into more generalized genres that I could work with.
-My code for calling this API and cleaning the data can be found in [Spotify_Generate_Tracks.ipynb](https://github.com/ekatnic/SpotifyApiExploration/blob/master/Spotify_Generate_Tracks.ipynb) and [Spotify_Clean_Data.ipynb](https://github.com/ekatnic/SpotifyApiExploration/blob/master/Spotify_Clean_Data.ipynb).
-Here is a sample of what the data looked like:

-| track_pop | track_name     | track_id               | track_year | track_spotify_genre | art_name                            | art_id                 | alb_name   | alb_id                 | art_genre                                           | duration_ms | time_signature | key | loudness | energy | speechiness | acousticness | mode | tempo   | valence | danceability | instrumentalness | liveness | genre_words                                         | master_popular_genre |
-|-----------|----------------|------------------------|------------|---------------------|-------------------------------------|------------------------|------------|------------------------|-----------------------------------------------------|-------------|----------------|-----|----------|--------|-------------|--------------|------|---------|---------|--------------|------------------|----------|-----------------------------------------------------|----------------------|
-| 50        | Clusterhug     | 65yrKuYdBYsMA1ItIngmjc | 2020       | rock                | I DONT KNOW HOW   BUT THEY FOUND ME | 0Raaw7kr1Vzat4ZvHzjsJR | RAZZMATAZZ | 7q8hYYZgsIQCXibLzwiPll | ['alt z', 'indie   pop', 'modern alternative roc... | 192066      | 4              | 0   | -4.067   | 0.837  | 0.052       | 0.00324      | 1    | 121.901 | 0.23    | 0.476        | 0                | 0.105    | {'alt': 1, 'z':   1, 'indie': 1, 'pop': 1, 'mode... | rock                 |
-| 57        | Fare Thee Well | 1fzw0qGcB6xs4IBXhdfAkj | 2020       | rock                | Stone Temple   Pilots               | 2UazAtjfzqBF0Nho2awK4z | Perdida    | 27evZfDFySSv4dcje8afMI | ['alternative   metal', 'alternative rock', 'gru... | 261880      | 4              | 7   | -8.709   | 0.371  | 0.0272      | 0.547        | 1    | 66.853  | 0.196   | 0.431        | 0.0154           | 0.0921   | {'alternative':   2, 'metal': 2, 'rock': 4, 'gru... | rock                 |

-From there I wanted to see what features I had for each song and what track qualities would be worth dropping, either because it was TOO predictive and would overpower all other features (artist name), because they were redundant and covariant (energy and loudness), or because they simply weren't predictive of popularity at all (mode).
+To start, I wanted to see what features I had for each song and what track qualities would be worth dropping, either because it was TOO predictive and would overpower all other features (artist name), because they were redundant and covariant (energy and loudness), or because they simply weren't predictive of popularity at all (mode).
 I used a few visuals like the following distributions and correlation heatmap to make these decisions:

 ![image](https://user-images.githubusercontent.com/25894069/122130209-29ab4c00-cdec-11eb-8fda-e765e54cd7c0.png)